 Help develop a Hazard Mitigation Plan

 La Habra Heights County Water District is seeking input from our customers and other stakeholders as we prepare to update our Hazard Mitigation Plan.
 The Plan will help all of us be more resilient against natural hazards.
-When we have completed the Initial Draft Plan, the next step will be to reach out to our customers and other stakeholders to gather their questions, thoughts, and recommendations for creating the best plan possible.
-Check back here for more information and to see the draft when it is posted.

 What is a Hazard Mitigation Plan?